jakenology/Blocklists/README.md

 Category/List Name
 ```
 - ALWAYS use quotes, spaces could be in the category name
-- Use --list to add just one list
+- Use --list a list.
+CAN BE SPECIFIED MULTIPLE TIMES
-- Use --lists to specify multiple lists, SPACE SEPARATED
 - Use --file to specify a file of lists to be used
   - For Example
   ```